Resources included in the development plan

 We patented the Hydragas technology to ensure that we fully protect our know-how.
 The technology enables a quantum improvement of methane gas extraction efficiency from deep water-borne deposits.
 It therefore enables recovery from a specified range of different methane-rich water bodies globally, including lakes, seas, oceans and aquifers.
 In our demo project of Lake Kivu, we aim to pursue a complete proof-of-performance.
 This must show the highest levels of gas recovery (90%) and full compliance with the Management Prescriptions for Lake Kivu Development.

-Resource scale & distribution
+Methane resources – scale & distribution

-Methane-in-water, in its various manifestations, is the largest unexploited hydrocarbon source on planet earth.
+Methane-in-water, in its various manifestations, may be the largest unexploited hydrocarbon source on planet earth.
 Near-shore oceanic methane hydrate deposits (in 300-3000m depths offshore) represent the vast majority of this resource.
 There are some 6 million tcf in situ, according to sources such as the USGS.
 At the same time, coal seams also account for thousands of trillions of cubic feet (tcf) in coal mine methane (CMM) and coal seam gas (CSG).

 Exploitation and benefits